Level-2/Aphplication/README.md

 	// The accept method is executed on each request.
 Because this instance is already running, the superglobals are passed from the client

-	//The return value is a string which is to be sent back to the client.
+	// The return value is a string which is to be sent back to the client.
-	//Note: For better comatibility any header() calls are also sent back to the client public function accept(): string {
+	// Note: For better comatibility any header() calls are also sent back to the client public function accept(): string {
 		// The only code that is run on each request.
 		$this->num++;